BrooksIan/Ray-RL/README.md

 1. **action space** - all possible actions
 2. **state space** - a complete description of the environment, nothing hidden
 3. **observation space** an observation by the agent of certain parts of the state
-4. **reward**, which is the only feedback the agent receives after each action.
+4. **reward** - is the only feedback the agent receives after each action.

 The model that tries to maximize the expected sum over all future rewards is called a policy.
 The policy is a function mapping the environment's observations to an action to take, usually written π (s(t)) -> a(t).
 In deep reinforcement learning, this function is a neural network.